Indie song lyric project Cajun Dead et Le Talkin' Stick Are Redefining Acadian Music in Real-Time

 You'll be hearing from me, baby, long after I'm gone

-I'll be speaking to you sweetly from a window in the Tower of Song
+I'll speak to you sweetly from a window in the Tower of Song.